 Dark stains from things like food or blood can be addressed with a homemade paste of one part cream of tartar to one part lemon juice.
 Apply the paste to the stain and let it sit for ten minutes.
 Remove the paste with a damp cloth.
 If residue remains, add some mild soap to the damp cloth and wipe down the area again.
 Allow leather to dry.
 Apply leather conditioner.

-As a reminder, always treat stains as soon as possible.
+Always treat stains as soon as possible.
 And we cannot re-state it enough: always spot test.
 Every time.
-If your spot test doesn’t give you a safe result, or if you’re dealing with a large or particularly difficult stain, it will be worth your time and money to take your bag to a professional leather cleaner.
+If your spot test doesn’t give you a safe result, or if you’re dealing with a large or particularly difficult stain, it will be worth your time and money to take your leather bag to a professional leather cleaner.